Boston, MA /

 Our mission is to make biology easier to engineer.
 Ginkgo is constructing, editing, and redesigning the living world in order to answer the globe’s growing challenges in health, energy, food, materials, and more.
 Our bioengineers make use of an in-house automated foundry for designing and building new organisms.
 Today, our foundry is developing over 40 different organisms to make different products across multiple industries.

-- Genetic design of strains to optimize production of cultured ingredients of interest
+- Genetic designing of strains to optimize production of cultured ingredients

-- Prior experience with metabolic engineering of industrial yeasts or prokaryotes a plus
+- Prior experience with metabolic engineering of industrial yeasts, prokaryotes, and/or filamentous fungi a plus

 - Prior experience in engineering secondary metabolism or natural products biosynthesis a plus

 To learn more about Ginkgo, check out some recent press: